 - 140 g unsalted butter softened

 - 1/2 tsp salt

 - 250 g mascarpone I used lighter mascarpone

 - 12 Oreos

 - Crushed Oreos

-2) Using a stand mixer (or a wooden spoon and elbow grease) cream together the Butter and Sugars until soft and creamy - can take up to a minute!
+- Using a stand mixer (or a wooden spoon and elbow grease) cream together the unsalted butter, caster sugar and light brown sugar until soft and creamy - can take up to a minute!

-3) Mix together the Egg and Vanilla, and beat slowly into the Sugar mix until all combined well.
+- Mix together the medium egg and vanilla extract and beat slowly into the sugar mix until all combined well

-6) Once cooled completely, using a separate bowl and an electric whisk, whisk together the Cream, Mascarpone, Icing Sugar, and Vanilla for 2-3 minutes until thickened considerably and mousse like - its not essential for it to hold itself like a meringue, just to be thick!
+- Once cooled completely, using a separate bowl and an electric whisk, whisk together the double cream, mascarpone, icing sugar, and vanilla extract for 2-3 minutes until thickened considerably and mousse like - its not essential for it to hold itself like a meringue, just to be thick!

 © Jane’s Patisserie.
 All images & content are copyright protected.
 Do not use my images without prior permission.
 If you want to republish this recipe, please re-write the recipe in your own words and credit me, or link back to this post for the recipe.